desmchoy/BinaryClust/README.md

 library(BinaryClust)
 ```

 The original BinaryClust pipeline was designed for large-scale parallel runs on a high performance computing (HPC) facility.
 However, for reasonably sized samples, it can be used on local installations or via an IDE such as RStudio.
+You may need to install Rtools to build BinaryClust.
 It is not recommended to run t-SNE or UMAP for large samples on a local installation due to the computational demands.